ETEFS/ETEFS_Mini/0_ETEFS_Mini White Paper.md

 ### Implementing in kernel mode
 The core module of ETEFS_Mini is implemented in kernel mode.
 The minfilter framework is highly recommended by Microsoft.
 It is very convenient to intercept the file I/O requests and insert encryption module on file system stack.

+### Random file encryption key
+ETEFS_Mini supports the random file encryption key mechanism.
+After enable this feature, ETEFS_Mini will allocate a random file encryption key for each file.
+Using this method to encrypt file is much more safety than using fixed file encryption key.